TODO: this guide should be reviewed and updated. Some info might be out of date.

 When you’ve built GRUB, using cbmk

-(Canoeboot build system), take your kepmap file (generated by ckbcomp) and run it through grub-mklayout
+(canoeboot build system), take your kepmap file (generated by ckbcomp) and run it through grub-mklayout

 like so:

-cat frazerty | ./grub/grub-mklayout -o frazerty.gkb
+cat frazerty | ./src/grub/default/grub-mklayout -o frazerty.gkb

 Place the newly created .gkb